daisygunn/around-the-world/README.md

 - [AmIResponsive](http://ami.responsivedesign.is/)
     - Used to generate responsive image used in README file.
 - [Wave](https://wave.webaim.org/)
-    - Used to test the accessibility the website.
+    - Used to test the accessibility of the website.
 ---
 ## Testing